GSA/search-gov-website/_get-started/site-launch-guide.md

 {: #select-index }

-## 3. Web Index Selection
+## 3. Web Index Creation

 **Who:** Search.gov team, in consultation with you, the agency web team

-**What:** By default a new search site will be connected to the Bing web index to receive web results.
-Websites with very low levels of search traffic can continue to use the Bing web index after they launched our service.
-However, sites that will see greater than 35,000 queries per year will need to be indexed directly by our service before going live.
-We monitor new sites established in our system, and will reach out if we think your site will need to be indexed by us, or if we need more information to make a determination.
+**What:** We need to index your content before going live.
+We monitor newly established sites and index their domains.

-Regardless of the index used to support your search, we can only serve publicly accessible content.
-You will not be able to use our service for secure content, including intranets, and we can never index or serve personally identifiable information (PII) or other confidential data.
+We can only index publicly accessible content.
+You cannot use our service for secure content, including intranets, and we can never index or serve personally identifiable information (PII) or other confidential data.

 [Jump to Step 4.
 Add Features](#add-features) if you don't need the details of the indexing process at this time.)